bytecodealliance/cranelift/rustc.rst

 enabled a Rust compiler written entirely in Rust, and enabled faster Rust compile times for important use cases.

-With all that said, there is a potential goal behond that, which is to build a full optimizing release-capable backend.
+With all that said, there is a potential goal beyond that, which is to build a full optimizing release-capable backend.
 We can't predict how far Cretonne will go yet, but we do have some crazy ideas about what such a thing might look like,
 including: